Open Source Project: Introduction to Python

 Best practices

-• Start with small code segments, try whether they work, and extend them
+• Start with small code segments, test whether they work, and extend them.

 center